puppetlabs/puppetserver/documentation/config_file_auth_migration.markdown

 #### Environment URL parameters

 In deprecated rules, the `environment` parameter adds a comma-separated list of query parameters as a suffix to the base URL.
 HOCON rules allow you to pass them as an array `environment` value inside the `query-params` setting.
-Both the deprecated Ruby and supported HOCON rules match *any* `environment` value.
+Rules in both the deprecated and HOCON formats match *any* `environment` value.

 Deprecated: